Beephid/ttrpg/docs/dnd/dnd-intro.md

 When selecting a race and class, consider how their inherent abilities align with your desired playstyle and role in the party.
 For example, if you want to play a sneaky rogue, a race with a Dexterity bonus 🏹 and a class that provides proficiency in Stealth and Sleight of Hand skills would be a good fit.

-### Huge Caveat! 🚨🛑
+!!! warning "Huge Caveat! 🚨"

       **What you can do is not limited to the skills and actions on your character sheet.**

       Your character sheet simply influences your likelihood of succeeding.

       If you have an idea of something you want to do, you can always try (or just ask!) and we will figure out what we need to roll to determine the outcome!

 ## A few big picture thoughts 🌠🎭